JTan2231/castra/castra-core/docs/ARCHITECTURE_HIGH_LEVEL.md

 # Castra Architecture (High-Level)

 Castra is a CLI-forward orchestration harness that wraps QEMU-based guests with reproducible state roots, a cached base image pipeline, and a structured observability surface.
-This document walks the repository from the user experience down to the runtime that manipulates QEMU processes and the vizier-managed host/guest channel.
+This document walks the repository from the user experience down to the runtime that manipulates QEMU processes and the direct SSH session helpers exposed by the harness/UI.

 ## System Overview